 - iv.
+(Lot) width.
+The parcels, lots, or sites (units) will have a minimum lot width of no less than 50 percent of the minimum lot width within the underlying zone or 75 feet, whichever is greater. - v.
+(Lot) area.
+The parcels, lots, or sites (units) will have a minimum lot area of 25 percent of the minimum lot area within the underlying zone or 7,500 square feet, whichever is greater. - vi.
+(Lot) coverage.
+The parcels, lots or sites (units) will have a maximum lot coverage of 25 percent, including accessory buildings. - vii.
 Floor area.
-The minimum floor area for the dwelling unit will meet the minimum standard within the underlying zone. - v.
+The minimum floor area for the dwelling unit will meet the minimum standard within the underlying zone. - viii.
 Yard/setback.
 The dwelling units will meet the following setback provisions: - a.
 Front.
-50 percent of the minimum setback within the underlying zone, but no less than 5'. - b.
-Side.
-50 percent of the minimum setback within the underlying zone, but no less than 5'. - c.
+50 percent of the minimum setback within the underlying zone, but no less than 30 feet. - Side.
+50 percent of the minimum setback within the underlying zone, but no less than ten feet. - c.
 Rear.
-50 percent of the minimum setback within the underlying zone but no less than 15'. - iv.
+50 percent of the minimum setback within the zone but no less than 20 feet. - iv.
 Height.
 The maximum height will meet the maximum height standard within the underlying zone. - 4.
 Additional Provisions: The intent of this overlay district is to preserve land in an undeveloped state as well as to preserve the character of the area consistent with that of the underlying zone.
 In order to achieve this intent, the following conditions will apply: - i.
-The applicant will provide documentation of the means to preserve the open space, whether in the form of a conservation easement, plat dedication, restrictive covenant, or other legal means that runs with the land acceptable to the Planning Commission.
+The applicant will provide documentation of the means to preserve the open space, whether in the form of a conservation easement, plat dedication, restrictive covenant, or other legal means that runs with the land acceptable to the planning commission.
 The applicant shall likewise identify the party responsible for maintenance of the open space area.
 If proposed for dedication to the public, a letter of support from the public entity, indicating acceptance and responsibility for maintenance, will be included with the application.
-The Planning Commission may impose conditions on the preserved open space, and any change in use shall require a formal amendment of the site plan.
+The planning commission may impose conditions on the preserved open space, and any change in use shall require a formal amendment of the site plan.

-- ii.
-No part of the developed parcels, lots or sites will be counted toward the open space, nor shall any land devoted to roadways or other impervious surfaces, other than those of a recreational nature (such as bike paths, recreational trails or linear park paths). - The open space will be arranged in a manner so that it is contiguous and accessible by residents within the residential development.
+- No part of the developed parcels, lots or sites will be counted toward the open space, nor shall any land devoted to roadways or other impervious surfaces, other than those of a recreational nature (such as bike paths, recreational trails or linear park paths). - The open space will be arranged in a manner so that it is contiguous and accessible by residents within the residential development.
 It shall also be arranged to connect to other open space areas on adjoining properties and/or connected to possible pedestrian or non motorized trails.
-The Planning Commission shall approve open space preservation project with the goals and objectives for establishing the district. - The open space shall preserve those areas where protection of the highest quality of natural resource is achieved.
+The planning commission shall approve open space preservation project with the goals and objectives for establishing the district. - The open space shall preserve those areas where protection of the highest quality of natural resource is achieved.
 This includes areas of mature tree stands or forested areas, habitat areas for wildlife or similar areas that could otherwise be developed. - Conditions for Approval: Special Land Uses.
-No special land use within the Ε. underlying zoning district will be allowed unless such use is processed separately under the special land use process for review and approval. - Site Development Requirements: The following regulations are based upon the F. relationship of the residential cluster(s) and the restricted open space to the adjoining properties, including the road right-of-way:
+No special land use within the E. underlying zoning district will be allowed unless such use is processed separately under the special land use process for review and approval. - Site Development Requirements: The following regulations are based upon the F. relationship of the residential cluster(s) and the restricted open space to the adjoining properties, including the road right-of-way:

-1. Setback & Access:
+Setback & Access: